shreekanthh/git-test/README.md

    here you go
 # # git installation

-sudo apt install git all
+sudo apt install git all  all